Guseyn/ehtmlpage/md/blog/templates-instead-of-reactivity.md

 </body>
 ```

-By using `data-where-to-place`, we can specify element selector where our template will be rendered.
-Also there is `data-how-to-place`, which indicates how our template will be inserted inside of that element.
+By using `data-insert-into`, we can specify element selector where our template will be rendered.
 In this case, we insert it inside of element `#box`.
 So, imagine that we clicked the button 3 times, this is how our **HTML** would look like:

 ```html
 <head>